BrandonTsai/study-notes/02_GO/_posts/2021-09-07-Array_Slice.md

 Go has two type of structure to handle list:

 - **Array**: Fixed length list of elements.
-An array isn't immutable by nature; you can't make it constant.
-- **Slice**: flexiable length list that can groe or shrink.
+- **Slice**: Flexiable length list that can groe or shrink.

 Every element in a Array or Slice must be of same types.
 The elements are stored sequentially and can be accessed using their index

+Slice and Arrays are mutable data types by nature, meaning their values can be modified after initialization without re-allocations of memory.
+You can't make it constant.

 Array
 =====